Psychology, Applied (Bachelor of Arts)

 - Trauma Specialist

 Program Guidelines for previous years are viewable by selecting the version desired.
 If you took this program and do not see a listing for the starting semester / year of the program, consider the previous version as the applicable version.

-You will apply after your second year, once you have finished 60 credits (Associate of Arts - Psychology or equivalent), including PSYC 1100, PSYC 1200, PSYC 2300, PSYC 2301, and two of PSYC 2341, PSYC 2360 or PSYC 2315 (with a minimum of a C in each of the above PSYC courses).
+You will apply as you are completing the last of the 60 credits of undergraduate coursework (Associate of Arts Psychology or Associate Science), including PSYC 1100, PSYC 1200, PSYC 2300, PSYC 2301, and two of PSYC 2341, PSYC 2360 or PSYC 2315 (with a minimum of a C in each of the above PSYC courses).
 We recommend applying before April 30 to gain entry to the BA in time for Fall registration.
 This will be important, so that you can hopefully get a seat in the Service Learning course within the coming academic year.